Language Translation

 • Information on claims involved (claim number, date of service, date filed with insurance).

-Please Note: The monetary amount on the claim must be $250 or more for healthcare providers claims, $5000 or more for hospital claims.
+The monetary amount on the claim must be $250 or more for healthcare provider claims and $5000 or more for hospital claims.
 Anything less will be sent back to the complainant.

 What Next – When your complaint is received at the Department it will be assigned a case number and you will receive an acknowledgement letter.
 You should refer to the case number when contacting the Department about the case.
 The Department will notify the insurance company of the complaint and ask for their explanation of the problem.
 Insurers have 20 business days from receiving the complaint to respond.
 The Department will review the complaint information and the company’s explanation to determine whether the company is justified in their actions or not.
 We will then suggest the appropriate resolution to the problem and take the administrative action when appropriate.
 The Department will communicate with you throughout the investigation.